 - Appropriations Subcommittee on Public Safety, Infrastructure, and Resources

-Fernandez has also been an ardent foe to the private prison system in the state supported by Governor Doug Ducey.
-She has challenged the governor's staff from her seat on the Appropriations Committee to justify the need to provide more prison beds.
+Fernandez has opposed the private prison system in Arizona supported by Governor Doug Ducey.
+She has challenged the governor's staff from her seat on the Appropriations Committee.
+She supports efforts to reform sentencing for fair terms.

-Fernandez is a highly active member of her community.
-She serves or has served on the Yuma Community Foundation, Board of the United Way of Yuma County, and Yuma Leadership.
+Fernandez serves or has served on the Yuma Community Foundation, Board of the United Way of Yuma County, and Yuma Leadership.

-Fernandez and her husband Sergio have three adult children, Brian, Carlye, and Lisa.
+Fernandez and her husband Sergio have three adult children.